apache/druid/docs/development/docs-contribute.md

 https://druid.apache.org/docs/latest/design/index.html

-If you need to update a Druid doc, locate and update the doc in the Druid repo, following the instructions below.
+If you need to update a Druid doc, locate and update the doc in the Druid repo following the instructions below.

 ## Druid repo branches

-The Druid team works on the `master` branch and then branches for a release, such as 25.0
+The Druid team works on the `master` branch and then branches for a release, such as `26.0.0`.

 See [`CONTRIBUTING.md`](https://github.com/apache/incubator-druid/blob/master/CONTRIBUTING.md) for instructions on contributing to Apache Druid.